2001 Atlantic hurricane season: Hurricane Noel

 A non-tropical frontal low developed from a cold front on November 1 to the west of the Azores.
 It intensified while moving west-northwestward and gradually dissipated its frontal structure.
 It became a subtropical storm on November 4 about 890 mi south of Cape Race, Newfoundland.
 Operationally, the storm was considered a non-tropical low, and the National Hurricane Center did not begin issuing advisories until it became a tropical cyclone.
 It moved slowly northward as convection organized into a ring around the center.
 As a result of a ship reporting hurricane-force winds near the center, and due to the development of a weak mid-level warm core, the subtropical cyclone was reclassified as Hurricane Noel on November 5.
+Noel peaked with winds 75 mph (120 km/h) and a minimum pressure of 986 mbar.
 Increasing westerly wind shear limited convection near the center, and Noel weakened to a tropical storm early on November 6.
 Progressively cooler water temperatures contributed to weakening, and Noel became extratropical later on November 6 about 330 mi southeast of Newfoundland.
 The extratropical remnant continued to the northeast and was absorbed by a larger extratropical storm later that day.

 Hurricane Olga

-Hurricane Olga formed as a subtropical cyclone on November 24 and meandered westward where it reached hurricane status on November 26.
-The storm attained peak winds of 90 mph before turning southeastward and weakening back into a tropical storm.
-Olga dissipated as a tropical cyclone on December 6 east of the Bahamas.
+In mid-November, a cold front and a small area of disturbed weather interacted over the western Atlantic, generating an extratropical low on November 22 to the east of Bermuda.
+Two days later, the low developed into a Subtropical Storm Olga approximately 900 mi east-southeast of the island.
+After becoming tropical on November 24, Olga moved generally westward, and eventually strengthened into a hurricane on November 26.
+Olga peaked with winds of 90 mph (140 km/h) and a minimum pressure of 973 mbar before turning southwestward and weakening back to tropical storm status.
+On November 30, it deteriorated further to a tropical depression but re-intensified into a tropical storm two days later while trekking northward.
+Olga weakened to a tropical depression again on December 4 and moved eastward until dissipating about 690 mi (1,110 km) east of Nassau, Bahamas.

+At least one ship suffered damage.
+Rough seas occurred from the Lesser Antilles to the East Coast of the United States.
+The cyclone's remnants produced heavy rainfall across the Bahamas and Florida.